 The bank’s shares fell on the plan reversal as Germany’s largest bank has been struggling to convince investors over the past year that, after two years of massive losses, it has what it takes to turn its fortunes around.

 Sources say that major shareholders were taken aback by the strategic overhaul in advance.
 Only the bank’s chief shareholder from Qatar was warned of the plans in advance to test the waters for a further capital increase.

 Mr. Cryan has vowed to create a new corporate culture within the bank that will return it to sustainable profits.
 The new plan has been dubbed project “Oak Tree,” the concept being that the bank has its roots in Germany but branches spread across the globe.
 That marks a departure from the bank’s more Wall Street-based mentality of the past few decades.

 As part of that cultural shift, Mr. Cryan and his top executives passed on a bonus in 2016 as the bank booked another €1.9-billion loss for the year.
 In the interview, Mr. Cryan warned the bank would have to pay bonuses again in future if it hoped to remain competitive with its rivals.

 Mr. Cryan also urged non-executive supervisory boards across Germany to take a more active role together in holding down bonus payments to company executives.
 He warned that something of an arms race has developed as supervisors want their own company’s executives to be in the top 25 percent to ensure they can hire the best managers.

-Read the full interview in the coming hours on Handelsblatt Global.
+Read the full interview on Handelsblatt Global.

 Sven Afhüppe is Handelsblatt’s editor in chief.
 Daniel Schäfer is Handelsblatt’s finance editor and Michael Maisch deputy finance editor.
 To contact the authors: firstname.lastname@example.org, email@example.com and firstname.lastname@example.org